edwin-jones/edwin-jones.github.io/games.md

 [![BFH](https://upload.wikimedia.org/wikipedia/en/a/aa/Battlefield_Hardline.jpg)](https://en.wikipedia.org/wiki/Battlefield_Hardline)

 I helped to write several automation tests on this title for blackbox testing, via [C#.](https://en.wikipedia.org/wiki/C_Sharp_(programming_language)) I helped build and install the automation test farm for [Visceral Games](https://en.wikipedia.org/wiki/Visceral_Games) over in California.
-During this project I designed a small plugin for our in house telemetry website that logged what pages readers were looking at the most so we could prioritise development time more effectively.
+During this project I designed a small plugin for our in house telemetry website that logged which pages readers were looking at the most so we could prioritise development time more effectively.

 <br>